simonmichael/hledger/examples/csv/other/opencollective/README.md

 - With the "as columns" option on, payment processor fees are available for all eras.
 Otherwise, processor fee records start in 2024-01.
 - Payment processor cover records start in 2024-01.

-In eras where fees are not available, contribution amounts are under-reported.
+In eras where fees are not available, contribution amounts can be under-reported.
 Eg, a $10 contribution with a $1 host fee and $0.59 payment processor fee might be reported as just a $8.41 contribution.

 Here are the formats we provide rules for, and their limitations: